ocoulson/BasketballGameData/README.md

 - In the interests of brevity, I have decided to consider the timestamp to be correct, so will always try to insert a data point where its timestamp suggests and use this to determine the previous datapoint, which I can use to make corrections if necessary

-- The spec mentions that processing needs to occur quickly, so data can be sent on as quickly as possible, so I haven't chosen a data structure with quicker access

 - Without specific instructions on how to handle the various edge cases, I have applied the following logic:
     - event can't be decoded correctly - discard
     - event has timestamp before last event - Insert in correct place